Marián Šťastný

-Marián Šťastný (born 8 January 1953) is a Slovak former professional ice hockey right winger who played for five seasons in the National Hockey League from 1981 through 1986 for the Quebec Nordiques and Toronto Maple Leafs.
+Marián Šťastný (born 8 January 1953) is a Slovak former professional ice hockey right winger.
+He played for five seasons in the National Hockey League (NHL) from 1981 through 1986 for the Quebec Nordiques and Toronto Maple Leafs.
 Prior to moving to the NHL Šťastný had played in Czechoslovakia for Slovan ChZJD Bratislava with his brothers, Peter and Anton.
 They defected in 1980, joining the Nordiques, though Marián waited until 1981 to join them.